chameleonhead/stratrack/libs/mql-interpreter/README.md

 default to no-ops.
 Host applications may provide real implementations by calling `registerEnvBuiltins()` before executing code.

-A generated list of builtin signatures is available in [BUILTIN_SIGNATURES.md](./BUILTIN_SIGNATURES.md) and can be refreshed with `npm run update-builtin-docs`.
-Run `mql-interpreter --list-builtins` to print the signatures from the CLI or `--list-builtins-json` for a JSON dump.
+Builtin signatures can be listed with `mql-interpreter --list-builtins` or `--list-builtins-json`.
+A markdown file may be generated on demand using `npm run generate-builtin-docs` when preparing releases.

 Global variable helpers described at
 <https://docs.mql4.com/globals> are included.
 Use functions such as